Dr. Jessica Fanguy-Cortez, LPC-S, NCC, NCSC.

 - Pass a comprehensive final examination.

-- Complete the PRAXIS School Psychologist specialty examination and submit scores to the College of Education, Office of Graduate Studies prior to the completion of the internship.
+- Submit a passing score which meets national certification requirements as identified by the National Association of School Psychologists on the PRAXIS School Psychologist specialty examination and submit scores to the College of Education, Office of Graduate Studies prior to the completion of the internship.

 - Specific requirements for this degree are discussed later in this section.